Empress (album)

-Empress is the fifth studio album by Nigerian singer Yemi Alade, released by Effyzzie Music Group on 20 November 2020.
+Empress is the fourth studio album by Nigerian singer Yemi Alade, released by Effyzzie Music Group on 20 November 2020.
 The album features collaborations with Dadju, Vegedream, Patoranking, Rudeboy, Estelle, and Mzansi Youth Choir.
 Composed of fifteen songs, Empress is primarily an Afrobeats record that incorporates other musical styles such as gospel, coupé-décalé, soul, pop, dancehall and highlife.

 The album was supported by the singles "Boyz" and "True Love".
 Three singles from the album charted on the Billboard Top Triller Global chart, making Alade the first Nigerian female artist to do so.

 Background and promotion

 Empress includes a diverse range of afropop.
 On its cover is art that showcases Alade as an African royal.
 This is an afrobeats record that is built mostly in elements of highlife and dancehall.
 The melodies of Empress are suited to a live experience.

 Alade revealed in an interview that when she released her previous album Woman of Steel, she was already recording Empress.
 She spent two years recording the album.
 She said that most of its tracks were produced in Amsterdam with the help of her European sound engineers alongside her crew.
 The album features guest appearances from French singers Vegedream and Dadju, and Nigerian artistes Patoranking and Rudeboy.
 It also features the British Grammy Award-winning singer Estelle and the Mzansi Youth Choir.